Endpoint Services, Adobe Creative Cloud 2021, 2020, and 2019

 Shared Device (SDL) licensing is intended for any University-owned devices that are only used on the campus network, including labs, classrooms, and faculty, staff, and student employee workstations.
 All students are automatically assigned a free Adobe license that allows them access to the Adobe Platform of software on endpoints with this licensing type.
 Users will also be required to log in, but each login will not contribute to a user’s total number of activations.
 Endpoints must be on the campus network in order to use SDL-licensed Adobe applications.
 Note that the Adobe Sign-in window for this license model will indicate that the computer is a shared device.

-Due to the login requirements, all SCCM and Munki-provided Creative Cloud 2019 and 2020 packages include the Creative Cloud Desktop Application.
-In addition, in keeping with previous releases, all SCCM and Munki-provided versions have updates disabled.
+Due to the login requirements, all MECM and Munki-provided Creative Cloud 2021, 2020, and 2019 packages include the Creative Cloud Desktop Application.
+In addition, in keeping with previous releases, all MECM and Munki-provided versions have updates disabled.

-- For SCCM stakeholders, please continue to use the Adobe Remote Update Manager package, under “\Software Library\Overview\Application Management\Packages”, to manage updates.
+- For MECM stakeholders, please continue to use the Adobe Remote Update Manager package, under “\Software Library\Overview\Application Management\Packages”, to manage updates.

 - Munki stakeholders will continue to receive updates per the established testing and release schedule.
 For convenience, we offer the following Munki manifests that can be incorporated into your unit's manifest structure, or you may choose to create your own.
 If you are unsure about how to use these manifests, please contact the EPS team.